Dr. William J. Anderson, Director of Undergraduate Studies

 - See 1I under Basic Requirements.

 - General Examination: None.

 - Other information: Same as Basic Requirements.

-The HDRB Concentration Adviser, Dr. Bill Anderson, is available to concentrators and pre-concentrators to provide guidance on course selection, laboratory research, and the fulfillment of concentration requirements.
+The Director of Undergraduate Studies for HDRB, Dr. Bill Anderson, is available to concentrators and pre-concentrators to provide guidance on course selection, laboratory research, and the fulfillment of concentration requirements.
 To learn more, visit http://lifesciences.fas.harvard.edu/hdrb, or contact Dr. Anderson (firstname.lastname@example.org or 617-495-0950).

 HOW TO FIND OUT MORE

-The Co-Head Tutors of Human Developmental and Regenerative Biology are Professors Kevin Eggan and Doug Melton, and the Concentration Advisor is Dr. Bill Anderson.
+The Director of Undergraduate Studies for HDRB is Dr. Bill Anderson, and the Co-Head Tutors are Professors Kevin Eggan and Doug Melton.
 For more information about the HDRB concentration, visit http://lifesciences.fas.harvard.edu/hdrb.
-Students may also contact Dr. Bill Anderson (Bauer Laboratory Room 204, 7 Divinity Avenue; 617-495-0950; email@example.com) for more information.
+Students may also contact Dr. Bill Anderson (Fairchild Biochemistry Room G55, 7 Divinity Avenue; 617-495-0950; email@example.com) for more information.

 Number of Concentrators as of December